 You’d think after nearly fifty years we wouldn’t say stupid things or do hurtful things to each other.
 We do.

 You’d think by now we’d be communication experts.
 We’re not.

 You’d think we would have figured out how to always live selflessly.
 We haven’t.

 Love ain’t easy.
 Never has been.
 Probably never will be.

-2. It will always cost you to truly love.
+2. Love will always cost you.

 Anything and everything of value costs us.
 It costs us time, energy, and money.
 Nothing that matters comes cheap.
 We know this to be true when it comes to material possessions, but it’s absolutely true of our relationships as well.

 To love your spouse means sometimes you will sacrifice your agenda and schedule to satisfy his or hers.

 To love your spouse means sometimes you will serve him or her even when you’re dead-dog tired, and it’s the last thing you feel like doing.

 To love your spouse means sometimes you will invest your hard-earned cash to bless him or her rather than spend it (or waste it) only on what you want.